 For a spooky and unique experience, consider visiting the Roman Catacombs.
-The catacombs are a series of underground tunnels and burial chambers that were used by the ancient Romans.
+The catacombs are a series of underground tunnels and burial chambers used by the ancient Romans.

-The catacombs are located outside of Rome, and they’re a great place to visit if you’re interested in Roman history or archaeology.
-The Roman Catacombs are most notable for the Crypt of Popes, which contains the remains of several Roman popes from the 2nd to 4th centuries.
+These ancient burial sites are located outside the city center and are a great place to visit if you’re interested in Roman history or archaeology.
+The Roman Catacombs are most notable for the Crypt of Popes, which contains the remains of several Roman popes from the second to fourth centuries.

 The best way to see the catacombs is on a guided group tour.
-Tours typically last around 2 hours, and they include a visit to the Catacomb of Callixtus, which is the largest catacomb in Rome.
+Tours typically last around two hours, and they include a visit to the Catacomb of Callixtus, which is the largest catacomb in Rome.
 The Catacomb of Callixtus contains the remains of over half a million people, making it one of the largest burial sites in the world!
 Another popular catacomb is the Capuchin Crypt, which holds the bones of over 4,000 Capuchin monks.

-See Related: Best Things to Do in Bolzano, Italy
+See Related: Things to Do in Bolzano, Italy

 21. Piazza Venezia

-Another popular plaza in Rome is Piazza Venezia.
+Another famous square in the Eternal City is Piazza Venezia.
 This plaza is located in the city center of Rome, and it’s one of the most popular tourist destinations in the city and, I personally believe, the most beautiful piazza.
-Piazza Venezia is home to several famous landmarks, including the Victor Emmanuel II Monument and the Palazzo Venezia.
+Piazza Venezia is home to several famous landmarks, including the Victor Emmanuel II equestrian statue and the Palazzo Venezia.

-Piazza Venezia is filled with Roman history or architecture.
-It’s also a great place to people watch and take in the sights and sounds of Rome.
-If you’re visiting Rome during the summer, be sure to visit Piazza Venezia at night – the plaza is beautifully lit up and it’s a great place to enjoy the evening atmosphere of Rome.
+Piazza Venezia is filled with Roman history and architecture.
+If you’re visiting Rome during the summer, be sure to visit Piazza Venezia at night – the plaza is beautifully lit up, and it’s a great place to enjoy the evening atmosphere of Rome.
 It’s located right in the middle of St. Peter’s Basilica and the Colosseum, so you’ll definitely pass by if you’re traveling through the city on foot.

 There are also several chic cafes and restaurants located around Piazza Venezia, so it’s a great place to grab a bite to eat or have a drink between all your Rome sightseeing adventures.
-Piazza Venezia is one of the best places to try traditional Italian food, restaurants La Cabana and Zerosettantacinque are two of the best.
+Piazza Venezia is one of the best places to try traditional Italian food; restaurants La Cabana and Zerosettantacinque are two of the best.

 22. Ice Club

 When it comes to nightlife, the Romans know how to party!
 There are a lot of great bars and clubs located around Rome, and Ice Club is one of the best.
-This club is located in the Monti district, and it’s a popular spot for locals and tourists alike.
-Ice Club is known for its amazing cocktails and its cool, trendy vibe.
+This club is located in the Monti district and is known for its amazing cocktails and cool, trendy vibe.

-It’s also located near other popular bars and clubs, so you can easily bar-hop your way around Rome.
-I recommend also checking out Yellow Bar and Sharivari if you love to experience the nightlife when visiting a new city.
+It’s also near other popular bars and clubs, so you can easily bar-hop around Rome.
+I also recommend checking out Yellow Bar and Sharivari if you love to experience the nightlife when visiting a new city.

 23. Take a walking tour of Centro Storico

-One of my personal favorite things to do in any city in Italy, is simply wander the streets and take in the sights, chaos, history, and of course, the smells of the amazing food.
-Centro Storico (historical center in English) in Rome is exactly that, it’s an exploration of the sights, sounds and smells of the city’s past.
+One of my favorite things to do in any city in Italy is wander the streets and take in the sights, chaos, history, and of course, the smells of the amazing food.
+Centro Storico (historical center in English) in Rome is exactly that; it explores the sights, sounds, and smells of the city’s past.

 Stroll through its cobblestone streets, beginning at Piazza Popolo, to discover hidden gems around every corner.
-Travel down three major streets extending from Piazza Venezia and the Colosseum before venturing off onto dozens of avenues and byways.
+Travel down three major streets extending from Piazza Venezia and the Colosseum before venturing onto dozens of avenues and byways.
 No matter how you turn, you’ll find awe-inspiring architecture and mouthwatering gelato.

 Marvel at Baroque-style churches and shop along centro storico’s boutiques offering unique wares—from handmade wood carvings to luxury jewelry that will make lovely souvenirs and gifts.
-Don’t forget to peep into ancient private courtyards, where locals live out their own version of La Dolce Vita.
+Don’t forget to peep into ancient private courtyards, where locals live out their version of La Dolce Vita.
 Take some time to follow in the footsteps of Romans for a truly unforgettable experience.

 24. Ascend Janiculan Hill for panoramic views of Rome

-As night falls, lovers gather around this sacred spot for an enchanting moment together and street sellers attempt to provide glowing tchotchkes to those who trek up the hill.
+As night falls, lovers gather around this sacred spot for an enchanting moment together as street sellers attempt to provide glowing tchotchkes to those who trek up the hill.
 But don’t lose sight of why you are there- for unforgettable sweeping views no other hill in Rome can provide.